dpa99c/cordova-custom-config/README.md

 Since the custom preferences are entered into the config.xml, they can be committed to version control and therefore applied across multiple development machines, CI environments, and maintained between builds or even if a platform is removed and re-added.

-As of version 1.1.0, changes made by the plugin are reversible, so removing a custom element from the config.xml will remove it from the platform configuration file on the next `prepare` operation, and uninstalling the plugin will restore the original configuration files.

 The plugin is registered on [npm](https://www.npmjs.com/package/cordova-custom-config) (requires Cordova CLI 5.0.0+) as `cordova-custom-config`

 # Installation